Ramcharitmanas: Tale of King Pratapbhanu

 The fake saint asks the king to go rest, and that he would arrange the feast for the bramanas using his mystic powers.
 Pratapbhanu waits for three days for the fake saint.
 Kalaketu, now disguised as a priest, approaches the King in his court and says that he has been sent to cook the holy food.
 The entire brahmana community is invited.
 A heavenly voice from above warns the brahmanas that the food is impure and they should run away immediately.
 They curse the king that he, his kingdom and entire family are wiped from the face of earth.
 They also curse that he be born a demon in his next life.
 The heavenly voice says that the brahmana's curse is ill thought, as Pratapbhanu is not to blame.
-Since their curse cannot be taken back, the voice says that it is the Brahmana community that will bare the brunt of the evil of his next life.
+Since their curse cannot be taken back, the voice says that it is the Brahmana community that will bear the brunt of the evil of his next life.

 Pratapbhanu is distraught and quickly goes to his kitchen to find Kalaketu.
 The king is pained and cries as he realizes Kalaketu has vanished.
 The brahmanas feel sorry for Pratapbhanu and tell him that his evil next life will be ended by Supreme Vishnu himself.
 As per the curse, Pratapbhanu, Arimardam and Dharmaruchi are all killed as other neighboring kings invade Kaikay.

 Pratapbhanu is reborn as Ravan, Arimardam is reborn as Kumbhkarna and Dharmaruchi as Vibhishan.
 All three take great penances and are approached by Brahma and Shiva and are asked for any boon.
 Ravan asks that no one should be able to kill me except the tribes of man and monkeys.
 Kumbhkarna asks for uninterrupted sleep for periods of six months.
 Vibhishan asks for unshakable love for the feet of Vishnu.